byobc/book/book/src/overview.md

 # Overview

 Hello!

-This is the lesson plan for **Build Your Own Breadboard Computer (BYOBC)**.
+This is the **Build Your Own Breadboard Computer (BYOBC) Book**!

 BYOBC is a framework for learning **how computer systems work**, by building one from individual components.

+If you're looking to teach this course, see [Teaching](teaching.md).

-By the end of the course, students should understand:
+By the end of this book, you should intuitively understand:
 - The fetch/decode/execute loop
 - Address and data buses
 - Timing constraints